 Within the School pages above you will find links to the staff lists.
 Use the lists to identify a prospective supervisor and contact them to discuss your project before submitting an application.
 You should also inform the PGR Director for the area that you are interested in applying for TECHNE funding.
 The PGR Directors are:

 Department of Music and Media – Professor Stephen Goss

 Once you have discussed your project with a prospective supervisor you will need to make an application for a place on a PhD programme.
 Please browse our programme listings for a relevant programme.
 You can apply for a place by clicking the ‘apply now’ button on the relevant programme page.
-The deadline for applying for a place on a PhD programme is 23:59 11 December 2017.

 Your prospective supervisor will inform you if you should make an application for a studentship.
 If you are selected to apply for a studentship, you will need to complete: